As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

-These Thanksgiving Turkey Cookies are too cute and oh-so-easy to make!
-With just 7 ingredients and a fun time decorating, you will have adorable treats that kids of all ages will love!
+These Turkey Cookies are too cute and oh-so-easy to make for Thanksgiving!
+Made with just 7 ingredients and are so much fun to make, you will have adorable treats that kids of all ages will love!

 Thanksgiving is right around the corner.
 A simple, no-bake cookie, that kids and adults will both enjoy makes a perfect dessert.
 I took classic Nutter Butter and Fudge Stripe cookies along with a few other holiday staples and put a fun playful twist on these ingredients.
 Creating an adorable treat that can double as table décor for your Thanksgiving dinner.